jlefever/shopizer-notes/README.md

  - You may notice an interesting exception during the startup of Shopizer.
 To fix this, search for instances of "DETETE" in the source code (there should be three) and change them all to "DELETE".

  - If you ever need to clear all persisted data, delete all `.db` files from inside `sm-shop`, and delete the `data` directory from inside your Elasticsearch install.

+ - To interact with the HTTP endpoints, I like to use [Insomnia](https://insomnia.rest/).
+Some people also use [Postman](https://www.getpostman.com/) or even just `curl`.